-A traditional undergraduate student who plans to drop all classes or withdraw from the University during the year or at the end of a semester for any reason must contact the Student Success Coordinator.
-A student who fails to complete a leave of absence and does not report to the University 45 days after the first day of classes of the following fall or spring semester may be administratively withdrawn from the University.
+A traditional undergraduate student who plans to drop all classes or withdraw from the University during the year or at the end of a semester for any reason must contact the Student Success Coach to initiate the process.
+A student who fails to complete a leave of absence or officially withdraw from the University and does not report to the University for the subsequent semester may be moved to an inactive status.
+Therafter, the student may be administratively withdrawn from the University no earlier than one year from the end of the last term attended.
+Should the student wish to return, reapplication will be necessary.